 Plus trying to sleep on a bus in almost impossible!
 The shorter bus trips, however are a great option as they are inexpensive and with a minimum number of stops.

-You can take a plane within the country
+You can take a plane for Travel within Costa Rica

 I think it goes without saying that this certainly is not the cheapest way to get around Costa Rica but if time is short or you “just want to get there” the airlines are a great choice.